i-am-sandeep/Docker-k8s/Resources/Day02/readme.md

 # Day 2/40 - How To Dockerize a Project - CKA Full Course 2024 ☸️
+**some important shortcut of vi editor**
+✅ Delete the current line

+Make sure you are in Normal mode
+Press Esc (once or twice to be sure)
+Press:dd
+👉 This deletes the entire line where the cursor is.

+✅ Delete multiple lines
+Delete N lines starting from current line:
+5dd
+(Deletes 5 lines)

+✅ Delete a specific line number
+:10d
+Deletes line 10
+Delete a range:
+:10,20d
+Deletes lines 10 to 20

+✅ Delete all lines (clear file)
+:%d

+🧠 Useful tip
+Deleted lines go into the buffer, so you can paste them back with: p

+Delete current line	dd
+Delete N lines	Ndd
+Delete specific line	:Nd
+Delete all	:%d

+undo (u)

+copy line (yy)

+paste (p)

+search (/text)

 ## Check out the video below for Day2 👇